mariamisaeva/mariamisaeva/README.md

 ###
  <h3 align="left">About Me 👩‍💻 </h3>

-Hi there, I'm a full-stack developer who loves building useful and impactful digital solutions.
+ Full-stack developer with a passion for innovation and problem-solving.
 Through self-study and hands-on experience, I’ve built a solid foundation in both frontend and backend technologies.
-I work with JavaScript, React, Node.js, and RESTful APIs, and I have experience with Agile/Scrum workflows.
 Always coding, learning, and creating something new.

  <p>⚙️ I'm currently working on improving my tech skills, building new projects, and contributing to meaningful initiatives in the web development community.</p> <p>🎮 In my free time I do gaming.</p>
 <p>💬 Ask me about <strong>anything, I am happy to help</strong> </p>